georgekaval/Blackjack-game/README.md

 8.As a user, I should be able to stay.

-9. As a user, I should be able to be told if I won or lost the round.
+9.As a user, I should be able to be told if I won or lost the round.

 10.As a user, I should be payed my ante if I win, or lose my ante if I lose.